aaronjsutton/dotfiles/README.md

 # Dotfiles

-> Terminal configuration so good, even CMU uses it. :sunglasses:
+> Terminal configuration so good, even CMU uses it :sunglasses:

 This is my shell configuration, use it at your own peril.